DavidArayaS/AI-Powered-Insights-Fraud-Detection-Hackathon/04-AI Chatbot/04-solution.md

 **Alternatively**, to keep this challenge simpler, you can **manually** do it:

 - Get the `.xls` files and **save them locally** in `.txt` or `.csv` format.

+**TIP**:Use .txt formart for 1,2,3 milestones and use .csv for 4 milestone,have all versions ready and uploaded so you can get used to different formats inside the refined-data container create csv-data ,txt-data subfolders and and all the files inside that folder and upload it Do not worry about the way data will be uploaded into the source ,in reality most of the times it will be bulk load and incremental on daily basis or hourly basis we can achive that with many automated processes .

 - Save them inside a **subfolder**.
 - This folder can then be **uploaded** to the **parent container** in our storage account once the storage account creation steps are completed.